apsk14/semantic_scene_representations/README.md

 research projects.
 You can find it [here](https://github.com/vsitzmann/pytorch_prototyping).

 ### Contact
-If you have any questions, please email Vincent Sitzmann at sitzmann@cs.stanford.edu.
+If you have any questions, please email Amit Kohli at apkohli@berkeley.edu.